 3. Treat your taste buds with local cuisine

 Do not miss tasting culinary delights such as frika in Tolmin.
 But if you intend to come to Soca valley to eat at Hiša Franko you better hurry up and make a reservation now.
-Hiša Franko where Ana Roš, the world best female chef, prepares mouth-watering 6-9 course menus is closed from 15th January to 23rd March 2018.
+Hiša Franko where Ana Roš, the world best female chef, prepares mouth-watering 6-9 course menus is closed until March.
 By the way, you can always attend my Soca valley Food Tour.

 4. Drink a coffee at Kanin mountain

 Kanin is a mountain range of the Julian Alps on the border between Italy and Slovenia.
 At the latitude of 2293 meters, it offers country’s best mountain vistas overlooking Adriatic Sea and the Alps.
 Have a coffee at the highest ski resort area in Slovenia which attracts many skiers from December until late April.
 Check Kanin up-to-date information here.

 5. Following the footprints of The Chronicles of Narnia

 Welcome to the magical land of Narnia.
 In 2007 Hollywood came to Soca valley.
 The filming location was heavily guarded and all the accommodation was filled to capacity.
 In the winter time you can have the whole Narnia for yourself.
 Enjoy this idyllic and peaceful place which can be found between Žaga and Bovec.
 Need a local guide?
 Send me an email to email@example.com and get Soca valley travel itinerary based on your wishes.